danielabar/meblog/src/markdown/ruby-configurable-retry.md

     # { :limit => 2 }
     options = args.extract_options!

-    # What's left of the args array will be the list of exceptions,
+    # What's left of the args array will be an array of exceptions,
     # for example: [Errno::ENOENT, Errno::EMFILE]
     exceptions = args